 As befitting such a low-budget show, the transfer suffers from occasional image definition issues, but overall this is as good as It's Always Sunny in Philadelphia is ever likely to look.
 Colors are vibrant throughout, and black levels are deep and clean.
 The audio track has been remixed in 5.1 surround sound, which doesn't do a lot for the dialogue-heavy program but is a nice gesture toward DVD buyers.

 The "Sunny Side Up Volume 2" featurette is a somewhat brief behind-the-scenes look into the show's creation (and its creators' wresting skills).
 "Meet the McPoyles," about It's Always Sunny's clan of inbred creeps, is amusing but quickly wears out its welcome.
 More entertaining are the episode commentaries, but there are only two of them, suggesting that McElhenney, Howerton and Day might just be as lazy as the characters they play.
 Rounding out the package are a short gag reel and a collection of ads for the show.

-Fans of a cult show like It's Always Sunny in Philadelphia deserve more robust extras than what is offered here, but the show itself-one of the funniest now on television-is worth that sacrifice.
+Fans of a cult show like It's Always Sunny in Philadelphia deserve more robust extras than what's offered here.